jcolag/entropy-arbitrage/2020-01-26-worst-language.md

 {% pull ...the most important programming language you've never heard of... %}

 By the way, while we're here, I should probably take a beat to mention that **SNOBOL** is probably the most important programming language you've never heard of.
-That's primarily because it laid the groundwork for [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) with its *patterns*, a first-class data type with a bit more flexibility than modern regular expressions have, designed to make implementing parsers easy, given a grammar.
+That's primarily because it laid the groundwork for {% wiki Regular_expression|regular expressions|en %} with its *patterns*, a first-class data type with a bit more flexibility than modern regular expressions have, designed to make implementing parsers easy, given a grammar.

 ### Defaults